 The capital conservation buffer and countercyclical capital buffer under the U.S. capital rules add to the minimum regulatory capital ratios.
 The capital conservation buffer is designed to absorb losses during periods of economic stress and applies to all banking organizations.
 During periods of excessive growth, the capital conservation buffer may be expanded through the imposition of a countercyclical capital buffer that may be as high as an additional 2.5%.
 Since Oct.
 1, 2020, BNY Mellon has been subject to a SCB requirement that replaces the 2.5% capital conservation buffer for Standardized Approach capital ratios.
 The SCB is subject to a 2.5% regulatory floor.
-As of Sept.
-30, 2021, BNY Mellon's SCB is equal to the regulatory minimum of 2.5%.
-In August 2021, the Federal Reserve announced that BNY Mellon's SCB requirement would be 2.5%, equal to the regulatory floor, effective as of Oct.
-1, 2021.
+As of June 30, 2022, BNY Mellon's SCB is equal to the regulatory minimum of 2.5%.
+On June 23, 2022, the Federal Reserve notified BNY Mellon that its preliminary SCB requirement will remain 2.5%, equal to the regulatory floor, from Oct.
+1, 2022 to Sept.
+30, 2023.
 The capital conservation buffer continues to be applicable to BNY Mellon under the Advanced Approaches.